-Smart Fare is an account-based electronic fare payment system being phased in, starting with pilot testing in fall 2020.
+Smart Fare is an account-based electronic fare payment system that will be phased in.
 It will allow Edmonton, St. Albert, Strathcona County, Fort Saskatchewan, Leduc, Spruce Grove and Beaumont to consider a range of progressive fare options to improve the transit experience for many customers.
 Benefits will include no need for paper transfers or upfront payment for monthly/annual transit passes.

 “Pay-As-You-Go” (PAYG) - When Smart Fare is first introduced, this option will allow customers to pay one trip at a time rather than needing a monthly/annual transit pass.
 When used together with fare capping, the customer pays for each trip when it is made, up to the fare cap for the daily or monthly period.

 Fare Capping - Maximum payment limits will be placed on daily and monthly periods.
 This benefits frequent transit users.
 Different fare caps will be set for seniors, youths, and low income individuals in support of inclusiveness and affordability goals.
 Also, customers would no longer have to prepay a lump sum to receive the transit discounts associated with a monthly pass.

 Distance Based Fares - This approach will replace flat fares and will be introduced in later phases of the Smart Fare program.
 With distance based fares, each trip is charged based on the number of kilometres travelled.
 The distance is determined based on the straight line distance between the start and end points of the customer's transit trip, not on the pattern of the route taken.
 Customers who make shorter trips would pay less for their trip.
 Customers also would not pay more than the daily or monthly cap amounts.
 This option would benefit suburban commuters who travel longer distances because they would have certainty about the maximum amount they would pay over a defined time period.

 There were opportunities for the public and stakeholders to share their perspectives and help the City to adjust fare options proposed within Smart Fare.